S-h-i-n-r-a/FileTool/README.md

 - Add a suffix to the file's names.

 # License
-This software is released under the MIT license.
+This software is released under the MIT license. <br>
 TL;DR: Do as you please with it, so long as you add the copyright notice.

 # MIT License